 What can I use to whiten my teeth instead of activated charcoal?

-Traditional whitening methods like in-office treatments, trays, strips, and pens are all effective teeth-whitening methods.
+Traditional whitening methods like in-office treatments, trays, strips, and pens are all considered effective teeth-whitening methods.
 If you’re looking for a truly gentle way to whiten, you could use whitening toothpaste and mouthwash.
 It will take longer than other methods but will cause the least sensitivity.